The definition of juxtaposition is placing two things together to show contrast or similarities.

 15. Patterns and Colours Juxtaposition Examples

-Patterns and colours are a very basic but striking way to show juxtaposition.
+Patterns and colours are a very basic but striking way to show juxtaposition in photography.
 In the image below, the photographer managed to capture a scarf that resembles the environment in the road work barriers and tape.

-Documentary photographers are constantly finding ways to incorporate people and their settings to form a story.
+Documentary photographers find ways to incorporate humans and their settings to form a story.
 Here, children play around a disused and abandoned artillery weapon.

 An object of death and destruction has become an object of play, laughter and joy.

-This is one of my favourite photographs.
-It makes people think.
+This is among my favourite photographs.
+It makes us think.
 It is a very simple image, captured from the air, showing a man holding onto a ledge for dear life.

-One area that many photographers like to cover is that of wealth vs poverty.
+An area that many photographers like to cover is that of wealth vs poverty.
 It is social commentary at its most basic, and most powerful.
-It is something that we can all acknowledge, as it is a worldwide problem.
+It is something that we can all acknowledge, as it is a global problem.

 This photographer aimed to show these contrasting elements through aerial photography.
 You can see the difference of the densely populated area vs the sparser, and greener area to the left.